asmusskar/ALVA/README.md

 </div>

 The components of the ALVA software (shown in the Figure) is briefly described below:
-* `main.m` - main script for defining vehicle loading conditions, pavement structure geometry and material properties, numerical parameters (for balancing accuracy and efficiency), analysis type and evaluation points (i.e., location of the output response), and post-processing of the results.
+* `main.m` - main script for defining vehicle loading conditions, pavement structure geometry and material properties, numerical parameters (for balancing accuracy and efficiency), analysis type and evaluation points (i.e., location of the output response), and post-processing of the results. `main.m` scripts can be found in the ../ALVA/examples_ folder.
 * `init_LET.m` - initialize the analysis of a layered elastic half space selecting between: (a) `let_response_full.m` - evaluates the response (displacements, stresses and strains) of a layered elastic half-space model or (b) `let_response_polfit.m` - evaluates the displacements of a layered elastic half space model at the surface only.
 * `init_LET.m` also works as an interface application for simulating moving loads in the *Viscoelastic module*; based on the asphalt material properties from `VE_moduli.m` the module is engaged to calculate the elastic responses in `VE_response.m`, which is subsequently used to predict the linear viscoelastic response of a moving vehicle in `VE_simulation.m`.
 * The main support functions in `init_LET.m` are (a) `arb_funct.m` - evaluates the coefficients of integration that embody the layered system properties and connectivity and (b) `numint_coeff.m` – organizes the integration points and weights for numerical integration for the user defined number of Bessel roots from `besselroots.m` and gauss points and weights between Bessel roots from `lookup_gauss.m`.